google/codeworld/web/help/codeworld.md

 Definitions
 -----------

-A CodeWorld project is a bunch of *definitions*.
+Writing a program in CodeWorld is like writing a dictionary or glossary.
+Your project is a bunch of *definitions*.
 You write a definition to say what something means.
 For example, you might write:

     wheel = circle(2)